simonbucko/db_for_developers/databases/mysql/README.md

 - dividing large dataset into a smaller pieces so it is easier to query the data.
 - vertical paritioning is when we break down the table into a smaller tables
 - horizontal partitioning is when we copy the schema and split the data based on some sharding key and usually is done between multiple servers or nodes

+normalization forms

+- 1NF
+  - all values must be atomic and have a unique identifier
+- 2NF
+  - there can not be any partial dependency, which means that all non key columns must fully depend (describe) what the primary key is describing
+- 3NF
+  - there can not be any transiive dependency, which means that all not key columns does not depend on other not key columns.
+You can also say that one column can not be GUESSED from the other column